ibrahimozdogan/ibrahimozdogan/README.md

 ### Hi there 👋

 I am currently working in Varco as Co-Founder & Software Engineer.
 I have professional experience and specialization in working with web applications and mobile applications.
-I addicted to writing clean-code.

 **Skills**: Javascript | React.js | React Native | Node.js